-Add and Subtract Fractions with the Same or Like Denominator
+Add and Subtract Fractions having the Same Denominator

 When adding or subtracting fractions, consider the problem simple if the denominators are equal or the same.
 The rules are outlined below.